 FiberTastic… FiberLicious… FiberHealthy

 If you’ve ever read any of my books, watched my TV show or heard me speak, you know that I live by my mantra of the “Power of One Good Habit.”
-In fact, one specific habit that I just can’t promote strongly enough can actually help you reduce your risk of colon and rectal cancer by 56%, lower your risk of heart disease by 40%, and help fight obesity, type 2 diabetes and constipation!!
-Interested??
+In fact, one specific habit that I just can’t promote strongly enough can actually help you:

-But wait another second … ISN’T FIBER IMPORTANT JUST FOR OLDER PEOPLE?
+But wait another second … isn’t fiber only important for older people?
 No. Statistics show that even children aren’t getting the amount of natural fiber they need.
-Studies also show that even though most of us know that fiber is important in our daily diet, Americans on average are still only eating 11 grams each day.
+Studies also show that even though most of us know that fiber is important in our daily diet, Americans average only 11 grams each day.
 Shame on us!!

 The poop on fiber